Revive cultural connection to nature in Belize

 Long-Term Impact

-This project will foster a revival of cultural values and respect towards crocodiles and other wildlife.
-Community pride and stewardship parallels successful wildlife coexistence, and we have already observed our small community caring for crocodiles through our current educational initiatives.
-However, the creation of an environmental science center provides Belizeans a place to further foster interest and pride protecting wildlife and their habitat, instilling stewardship and pride in nature.
+This project will foster a revival of cultural values and respect towards wildlife and habitats.
+Community pride and stewardship parallels successful wildlife coexistence, and we have already observed our small community caring for wildlife through our current educational initiatives.
+However, the creation of an environmental science museum provides Belizeans a place to further foster interest and pride protecting wildlife and their habitat, instilling stewardship and pride in nature.

 Additional Documentation